webix-hub/docs/data/desktop/borders.md

 });
 ~~~

-Here layout rows feature **space** border while a template that lies in one of these rows is **borderless**.
+Here layout rows feature the **space** border, while a template that lies in one of these rows is **borderless**.

 ###Margin and Padding

-**Margin** specifies space from the view to the left inner border of its parent container (set "margin-left" property) while **padding** sets the offset from the component contents to
+**Margin** specifies the space from the view to the left inner border of its parent container (sets the "margin-left" property)
-its borders.
+while **padding** sets the offset from the component contents to its borders.

 ~~~js
 webix.ui({